 - provide an extra photo ID along with your personal details (this can be useful if you are ever asked to surrender your passport, which can happen under certain circumstances in some countries)

 To apply for an International Driving Permit, you need:

-- a passport size coloured or black and white photograph, printed on photographic paper, showing your full face without any headwear or dark glasses obscuring your features (photocopies or fax copies are not acceptable)
+- two (2) passport size coloured photographs of the applicant with the full name of the applicant printed on the reverse side, printed on photographic paper, showing your full face without any headwear or dark glasses obscuring your features and no more than 12 months old (photocopies or fax copies are not acceptable)